Skip to content

 • Token usage and model think-time aren't shown; git can't see them.
 Subscription cost is the flat monthly rate, not the marginal cost of this run.

-• All three runs were driven from the same workstation — an M4 Max MacBook Pro (36 GB) — but inference happened in each provider's cloud, so the laptop spec didn't influence the comparison.
+• All four runs were driven from the same workstation — an M4 Max MacBook Pro (36 GB) — but inference happened in each provider's cloud, so the laptop spec didn't influence the comparison.

 What this is